-2. The process of choosing not to vote for or against something: Seven members voted for the proposal, three voted against it, and four abstained.
+2. To withhold from voting for or against something: Seven members casted ballots for the proposal, three were against it, and four abstained.

-3. To hold oneself back or to voluntarily do without something by refraining from doing it: It is a struggle to abstain from eating a large slice of chocolate birthday cake.
+3. To forebear or to voluntarily do without something by refraining from doing it: It is a struggle to abstain from eating a large slice of chocolate birthday cake.

 4. Etymology: from Latin abs-, "from" + tenere, "to hold".

 Go to this Word A Day Revisited Index

 for a list of additional Mickey Bach illustrations.

 2. To refrain from voting: Forty-five senators voted in favor of the new health bill, forty-five voted against it, and twenty-five decided to abstain.

 Diana's midlife heart attack made her realize the importance of taking care of her body and so it turned her towards a more abstemious and healthful lifestyle.